Thomas Bray: Death

-Thomas Bray died on 15 February 1730 and was buried two days later in the churchyard at St. Botolph's.
+Thomas Bray died on 15 February 1730, aged at least 71, and was buried two days later in the churchyard at St. Botolph's.

 Legacy

 St Botolph's eventually erected a memorial plaque in his honor.
 In 1901, a memorial plaque was erected in the parish church at Chirbury.
 A contemporary described him as "a Great Small Man."
 Rev. Bray's concern for poor debtors and plan to allow them to emigrate overseas to better themselves drew the interest of General James Oglethorpe who received a royal charter to establish a colony in Georgia two years after Bray's death.
 The Episcopal Church, which received 50 libraries from Bray's society (17 in Maryland, mostly in what later became the Episcopal Diocese of Easton), remembers Rev. Thomas Bray with a feast day on its liturgical calendar on the anniversary of his death, 15 February.
 The Special Collections division of the University of Maryland has much of his correspondence with Maryland officials.
 The Diocese of Easton named its headquarters building to honor Bray.

 Bray has been referred to as the Father of the Modern Lending Library.
 It is as a direct result of his efforts that a great deal of reading material was capable of flowing into the American colonies.

 Bray's work in America is currently recognized as the first major coordinated effort to establish libraries in the New World.

-There has been at least some discussion as to the longevity of the library legacy that Bray left behind when he passed away.
 From the time of his death all the way up until the American Revolution, only four new libraries were founded in the American Colonies.
-It also seems that few additions were being made to the libraries already founded during his life.
-This seems to indicate that while Bray was an arbitrator of great good to the American colonies for a time, that his libraries failed to endure as time went on.

 The Society for the Propagation of the Gospel persisted in its work even after the passing of its founder.
-The society managed to send out Books, pamphlets, and other reading material in order to aid missionaries in the colonies.
+The society managed to send out books, pamphlets, and other reading material in order to aid missionaries in the colonies.
 The work of the Society continued in America up until the end of the Revolutionary War, with correspondence requesting books from the Society as late as 1771 in North Carolina.
-The Society also perpetuated Bray's aspirations for a ministry to the mistreated Native America and African peoples within the American colonies.
+The Society also perpetuated Bray's aspirations for a ministry to the mistreated Native American and African peoples within the American colonies.
 Correspondence between the Society and a missionary named Alexander Stuart clearly shows the Society's hand in the education of both African and Native American peoples during the 18th century.
+Bray's work in America is recognized as the first major coordinated effort to establish libraries in the New World.

-Thomas is remembered in the Church of England with a commemoration and honored with a feast on the Episcopal Church calendar on 15 February.
+Thomas is remembered in the Church of England with a commemoration and honored with a feast on the Episcopal Church calendar on 15 February, as well as in the Anglican Church of Canada.

 Family

-Rev. Bray had a wife and two children by the time he accepted the position at St. Botolph's.
+Rev. Bray married firstly, in about 1685, Elenor (surname not known), who died in 1688 having borne a son and daughter, and secondly, on 3 November 1698, Agnes Sayers, of Clerkenwell, London, with whom he had four children who all died young.